What is the 60% tax trap and how can you legally avoid it?

 It's worth stressing that salary sacrifice contributions will be capped in the future.
 It was announced in the 2025 Autumn Budget that pension contributions under salary sacrifice will be capped at £2,000 each tax year from April 2029.

-4. Maximise your ISA allowance
+4. Use your ISA allowance to protect future returns from tax

 ISAs don’t lower your taxable income upfront, but they play a vital role in long-term tax planning.